 The proud confidence in the nation's ability to defend itself will fade for every citizen of Israel.
 But this distress will quickly overflow to all nations, as everyone is engulfed in a confrontation with the LORD, before whom no man can stand (Rev 6:15-17).

-8 Neither shall one thrust another; they shall walk every one in his path:
+8 Neither shall one thrust another; they shall walk every one in his path: and [when] they fall upon the sword, they shall not be wounded.

-they shall climb up upon the houses; they shall enter in at the windows like a thief.
+9 They shall run to and fro in the city; they shall run upon the wall, they shall climb up upon the houses; they shall enter in at the windows like a thief.

-the sun and the moon shall be dark, and the stars shall withdraw their shining:
+10 The earth shall quake before them; the heavens shall tremble: the sun and the moon shall be dark, and the stars shall withdraw their shining:

 Locusts have no swords.